50 Biggest Houses in the US

 Size: 44,925 square foot

-Image Credit: sun-sentinel.com
+Image Credit: business.time.com

 The $58 million property was purchased in 2013 by Lola Karimova-Tillyaeva, the 35-year-old daughter of Uzbekistan’s dictatorial president Islam Karimov.
 It has seven bedrooms, 11 bathrooms, a ballroom, indoor and outdoor pools, and an art gallery.